reimagined/resolve/examples/top-list/README.md

 ## What's next?

-📑 You can learn more about read-models in [**Read Model**](https://github.com/reimagined/resolve/blob/master/docs/Read%20Model.md) topic.
+📑 You can learn more about read-models in the [**Read Model**](https://github.com/reimagined/resolve/blob/master/docs/Read%20Model.md) topic.

-📑 Available scripts, project structure overview, configuration files and more useful information are in [**API References**](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md) topic.
+📑 Available scripts, project structure overview, configuration files, and more useful information can be found in the [**API References**](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md) topic.

-📑 To learn more about common building principles of architecture, please look at [**Architecture**](https://github.com/reimagined/resolve/blob/master/docs/Architecture.md) documentation topic.
+📑 Refer to the [**Architecture**](https://github.com/reimagined/resolve/blob/master/docs/Architecture.md) documentation topic to learn more about common architecture building principles.

-📑 In [**Tutorials**](https://github.com/reimagined/resolve/tree/master/docs/Tutorials), you can find how to create some simple applications with reSolve.
+📑 You can find how to create simple applications with reSolve in the [**Tutorials**](https://github.com/reimagined/resolve/tree/master/docs/Tutorials) section.

 ![Analytics](https://ga-beacon.appspot.com/UA-118635726-1/examples-top-list-readme?pixel)